G00398275/PFDA-Simulate/README.md

 [![nbviewer](https://raw.githubusercontent.com/jupyter/design/master/logos/Badges/nbviewer_badge.svg)](https://github.com/G00398275/PFDA-Simulate/blob/main/Simulate.ipynb)

 Binder for a dynamic copy which you can edit if required

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/G00398275/PFDA-Simulate/HEAD?labpath=Simulate.ipynb)

 ## Explore
 ***

 Have a look at the jupyter notebook 'Simulate.ipynb'.
 As mentioned previously it simulates runnings of the famous Aintree Grand National horse race.
 Simulations have been created based on the statistics of previous winners.
 The statistics considered were age, weight, breeding, odds, and rating.
-Based on the the trends of winners of this race from the previous twenty years I have simulated two hundred runnings of the race added all data to a dataframe.
+Based on the the trends of winners of this race from the previous twenty years I have simulated two hundred runnings of the race and added all data to a dataframe.
 This dataframe provides a guideline as to the probable characteristics of a winning horse in this race.
 This could be used to help predict successful horses in this steeplechase.

 As certain assumptions are made when building this simulation, and some outliers have been removed based on this author's opinion, adjustments can be made to this notebook if required on a user's copy.
 Also, in subsequent years trends may change, e.g. the age profile of winners could change based on rule changes in the race.
 Should the user wish to change a simulated variable it can be done as follows: